-The body subteam is responsible for many of the vehicle’s major subsystems including our carbon fiber chassis and aerodynamic shell, the steering, and the drivetrain.
+The body subteam is responsible for many of the vehicle’s major subsystems including our carbon fiber chassis and aerodynamic shell, the steering, internal structure, and the drivetrain.
 Recent projects have included designing and manufacturing a new rear frame, a redesigned engine mount, a new carbon fiber roll bar, a new drive chain & timing chain guard, and the steering mechanism.
 These projects decrease our vehicle’s weight and improve reliability, which helps to improve our fuel economy outcomes.
-Currently, the team is performing road load analysis to evaluate the addition of a continuously variable transmission (CVT) to our vehicle.
-The team has also been developing a new chassis dynamometer for testing and tuning our drivetrain along with finishing touches to the body to comply with competition rules.
+Currently, the team has been developing a new chassis dynamometer for testing and tuning our drivetrain along with finishing touches to the body to comply with competition rules.

 The engine subteam tests the team’s engine by recording torque, horsepower and fuel consumption at our dynamometer to compare our modified engine to the original stock engine setup.
 This semester, the engine subteam’s main projects include tuning our reduced displacement with overhead cam engine oil system, dynamometer and engine integration, clutch cover, combustion analysis system cart, and a rear subframe redesign.
 All of these changes decrease our fuel consumption and thus increase our engine efficiency.
 The engine subteam is also currently working on altering drivetrain gear ratio to run at an optimal operating condition, engine thermal management, throttle setup, and fuel system configuration.